-When it comes to branding for your business, consistency is absolutely essential.
-But how do you ensure brand consistency when there are several departments, partners, or agencies producing your brand’s collateral?
-How can you quickly communicate your brand requirements to grow your business?
+When it comes to developing brand identity, consistency is absolutely essential.
+But how to achieve brand consistency when several departments, partners, or marketing agencies are involved in your branding process?
+How can you quickly communicate your brand style?

-The secret lies in creating brand guidelines—aka, a brand style guide.
+The secret lies in creating brand guidelines—a brand style guide.

 The visual components of your brand must also tie into this to create a clear brand identity and personality.
 Finally, you must prioritize consistency and connection for your business and consumers as you seek to grow your brand, elevate your content and public perception, and increase brand awareness and your return on investment (ROI).